Experienced MI Estate Planning Attorney Drafts and Updates Wills

 Lawyer helps clients in southeast michigan to plan for their property and finances

 At the Law Offices of Matthew A. Courter, P.L.C., I offer a full range of services relating to wills, including drafting, review, amendment, revocation and execution.
 My experience enables me to provide reliable and practical estate planning advice to people from all walks of life.
 I understand that it can feel overwhelming to make plans for the property and assets you have accumulated over a lifetime, and it can be difficult to think about how your children should be cared for if the unthinkable happens.
-My goal is to help people in the Plymouth area and throughout Southeast Michigan to create wills in which they can feel confident and secure.
+My goal is to help people in Washtenaw, Livingston, and Oakland Counties to create wills in which they can feel confident and secure.
 I handle estates of all sizes and levels of complexity, creating clear and enforceable instructions that accurately convey my clients’ intentions.

 Knowledgeable MI counselor creates comprehensive legacy instructionsSimple mistakes can render wills invalid in whole or in part.
 Essential elements of a valid will include:

 - Intent — The testator, the person who creates the will, must intend that the document be a last will and testament at the time it is made.
 The testator must be of sound mind and comprehension, and must create the will voluntarily, without coercion or undue influence.

 - Proper execution — A traditional will is in writing, signed by the testator and attested to by witnesses.

 - Clear language — A statement within a will that is confusing or open to various interpretations can invalidate all or part of the will.